2021 Houston Astros season: World Series vs. Atlanta Braves

 Game 2 featured a matchup of Max Fried for the Braves and José Urquidy for the Astros.
-The Astros got on the board first with an Alex Bregman sac fly that scored José Altuve.
+The Astros got on the board first with an Alex Bregman sac fly that scored Jose Altuve.
 The Braves would respond in the top of the 2nd with a solo homer from catcher Travis d'Arnaud.
 The Astros would tack on four runs in the bottom of the 2nd with RBI singles from rookie outfielder José Siri, catcher Martín Maldonado and veteran outfielder Michael Brantley.
 Freddie Freeman would drive in his 2nd RBI of the series with an RBI single that made it 5–2 Houston.
 The Astros would tack on a run in the 6th on an fielder's choice error.
 Altuve would add another run on his 22nd career postseason home run, tying him for 2nd place on the all time postseason home run leaderboard with Bernie Williams.
 Kendall Graveman would shut the door in the 9th to tie the series at 1 game apiece heading to Atlanta for Game 3.